This article originally appeared on VICE Spain

 His job or not, he seemed to enjoy it a bit too much.

-The situation was finally resolved when the exhausted taxi driver agreed to settle for $45.
+The situation was finally resolved when the exhausted taxi driver agreed to settle for £30.
 The girls kept screaming that it was robbery.
 The taxi driver screamed back.
-When I finally managed to get them back to the hostel, we sat down for a chat—they actually cooled down and began to trust me.
+When I finally managed to get them back to the hostel, we sat down for a chat – they actually cooled down and began to trust me.
 Just when I thought they were actually starting to behave like normal human beings, one of them turned to me and asked me:

 "Sure," I replied.

-"Well, my uncle is a senior DEA agent and I'm going to get him to put that bastard in jail in Cuba," she said.
+"Well, my uncle is a senior DEA agent and I'm going to get him to put that bastard in jail in Cuba," she said, seemingly believing what had just come out of her mouth.

 Just another day at work in a European youth hostel, I guess.